smattsil/almate/README.md

 - aiohttp + selectolax (for web scraping the website)

 ## License
 This project is under no license.
-Please feel free to message me at @smattsil on IG if you have any problems or legal issues you would like to address.
+Please feel free to message @smattsil on IG if you have any problems or legal issues you would like to address.

 [compose]: https://developer.android.com/jetpack/compose